808vita/react-form-n-table/README.md

 - In terminal use:"npm i" (without quotes)
 - Then use "npm run dev " script in the terminal (without quotes)
 - This would run node server
+- Still requires the .env file!
+Need to provide MONG_URI="your mongodb uri" , this will be used to connect with db

 #### Terminal 1